 The Hamlet parallel works like this: Richard Cutter and Alexander Bone, one a possible mental case and the other merely indecisive, together represent the Hamlet character. (spoiler) George’s father was indeed murdered in the long-ago past by his old partner Cord, who usurped his place in big business, keeping George alive almost as a trophy.
 The emasculated George is living proof of Cord’s Prince-like power over his domain.
 But a bigger parallel elevates Cutter’s Way above the simpleminded ‘America is Evil’ posturing of Easy Rider.
 The Queen, Hamlet’s mother, is America And Her Ideals, of which Alex and Richard are indeed loyal subscribers.
 The late King is really Uncle Sam, who has been murdered by Corporate Big Business, represented by J.J.
 Cord.
 Cord has not only taken on the mantle of entitlement to all of America’s vast riches, he’s also sleeping with the old lady (to steal from the script of Spartacus).

 Cutter’s doesn’t really care if Cord is guilty or innocent.
-In Cutter’s view Cord is already guilty and fully responsible for all of it — Vietnam, Cutter’s wounds, George’s trembling subservience.
-Corporate tyranny has imposed an economic class system on what was once an America where most companies were run by ‘people’, and the power of law and government still meant something.
+In Cutter’s view Cord is fully responsible for all of it — Vietnam, Cutter’s wounds, George’s trembling subservience.
+Corporate tyranny has imposed an economic class system on what was once an America where most companies were run by ‘people,’ and the power of law and government still meant something.
 Old and corrupt, Cord’s lust for power drives him to victimize the young, with their strength and their undiluted sexuality. (additional spoiler) Cord killed George’s past and now he chooses to kill Cutter’s future.
 In the book Mo is newly pregnant, which in the film accounts for her choosing groceries instead of liquor in one scene.

 What makes us feel so uncomfortable is Cutter’s need to dramatize events, and Bone’s essential unreliability.
 Even as Bone tries to do the right thing, playing Devil’s Advocate with his friend and eventually defying him, we get the sinking feeling that their suspicions will be revealed as misguided, that some are coincidences and others symptoms of their own paranoia.
 We’ve all heard deluded people raving about conspiracies.
 It’s scary to think that Cord and his unseen minions have it in for our heroes, but almost as terrible is the thought that Cutter is dead wrong.
 His quest animates his existence; his whole personality is based on raging against the machine.
-Cutter’s Way shows some flaky people going up against two citadels, one they can see and another that requires, “setting my imagination loose on this one.”
+Cutter’s Way shows two flaky people going up against two citadels, one they can see and another that requires, “setting my imagination loose on this one.”
 From college forward most of us formed political ideals, yet few of us have not a single intention of ever risking the consumer comforts we’ve worked to earn.
-Seeing people really live out their shaky ideals, is scary.
+Seeing people really live out their shaky ideals is scary.

 Cutter’s Way is an anti-paranoid conspiracy film: “You aren’t imagining it, fella, it’s real.”
 The wild tales of The Parallax View and most others of its ilk are easy to dismiss: ‘sinister armies secretly enslaving us with technology.’
-At the black, bleak end of Cutter’s Way, Richard Bone finally takes a stand and makes a clear-cut committed decision, as life altering as a decision can be.
-Done in cold blood instead of Cutter’s heated passion, ihs act of terrorism is the best scene of its kind Savant can think of, and as compelling as events in The Battle of Algiers and the inspired satire The President’s Analyst, where James Coburn’s milquetoast rebel is finally put in his place with the admonition, “Ya wanna change the world?
+At the black, bleak end of Cutter’s Way, Richard Bone finally takes a stand and makes a clear-cut committed decision, as life- altering as a decision can be.
+Done in cold blood instead of Cutter’s heated passion, his act of terrorism is the best scene of its kind Savant can think of, and as compelling as events in The Battle of Algiers and the inspired satire The President’s Analyst, where James Coburn’s milquetoast rebel is finally put in his place with the admonition, “Ya wanna change the world?
 Pick up the gun.”
 Author Thornburg clearly sides with his Weather Underground ’emissaries from the Danish court’ and his book is one of the few successful examples of radical literature to emerge from the ’60s.
 And Ivan Passer & Co. did a fantastic job turning it into a movie.

 The Twilight Time Blu-ray of Cutter’s Way is a polished encoding of what was orginally a United Artists release fumbled in the wake of the Heaven’s Gate debacle.
 Jordan Cronenweth’s cinematography is often dark and moody.
-The neon El Encanto sign in one of the very first shots is completely legible, and the golden-toned lovemaking scenes no longer look as if the characters were painted orange.
+The neon El Encanto sign in one of the very first shots is finally legible, and the golden-toned lovemaking scenes no longer look as if the characters were painted orange.

 Difficult to overpraise is Jack Nitzsche’s haunting, quirky score, which expresses a feeling of cosmic sadness and regret.
 The brassy Mariachis used to represent J.J.
 Cord’s Santa Barbara empire come across alive and kicking.
 The isolated score track is pleasant listening in itself.